top of page

 When was the last time you reviewed all your tools?
 A tech audit highlights what’s valuable, what’s outdated, and what’s underused.

-You might find duplicate apps, tools that are rarely used, or software that’s years behind on updates.
-Sometimes the solution is better training, not buying new systems.
-Other times, you’ll uncover serious gaps that need urgent attention.
+You might find duplicate apps, tools that are rarely used, or software that hasn’t been updated in years.
+Sometimes, better training is the answer instead of buying new systems.
+Other times, you’ll find serious gaps that need quick attention.

 Prioritize Needs and Rank Them